mjavason/Twitter-Automation-Demo/README.md

 # Twitter-Automation-Demo
-Post tweets, delete tweets, like/unlike tweets, retweet/unretweet, follow/unfollow users, send DM's and retrieve your own tweets or timeline.
+Post tweets, delete tweets, like tweets, retweet and retrieve your own tweets/timeline.

 **Prerequisites**